teamlumos/terraform-provider-lumos/docs/resources/app_store_app.md

 ### Optional

-- `custom_request_instructions` (String) AppStore App instructions.
+- `custom_request_instructions` (String) AppStore App instructions that are shown to the requester.
 Requires replacement if changed.
 - `provisioning` (Attributes) Provisioning flow configuration to request access to app.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--provisioning))
 - `request_flow` (Attributes) Request flow configuration to request access to app.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--request_flow))

 ### Read-Only

-- `allow_multiple_permission_selection` (Boolean) Whether the app is configured to allow multiple permissions to be requested at a time.
-This field will be removed in subsequent API versions.
+- `allow_multiple_permission_selection` (Boolean) Determines whether users can request multiple permissions at once.This field will be removed in subsequent API versions.
-- `app_class_id` (String) The ID of the service associated with this app.
+- `app_class_id` (String) The non-unique ID of the service associated with this requestable permission.
+Depending on how it is sourced in Lumos, this may be the app's name, website, or other identifier.
 - `id` (String) The ID of this app.
-- `instance_id` (String) The ID of the instance associated with this app.
+- `instance_id` (String) The non-unique ID of the instance associated with this app.
+This will be the Okta app id if it’s an Okta app, or will be marked as custom_app_import if manually uploaded into Lumos.
 - `logo_url` (String) The URL of the logo of this app.
 - `request_instructions` (String) The request instructions.
 - `sources` (List of String) The sources of this app.